zenomt/rtmfp-cpp/test/README.md

 These programs all answer brief usage info with the `-h` option.
 For more information on what's going on in each, check the source.

+* [`tcrelay`](tcrelay.cpp): A relay/translator/proxy for RTMFP and RTMP.
+It can also speak a simplified form of RTMP for compatibility with buggy implementations.
+Video and audio messages will expire after configurable deadlines to help stay live during congestion.
 * [`echoserver`](echoserver.cpp): A sink and echo server using `FlashCryptoAdapter_OpenSSL`
   (but not RTMP-over-RTMFP messages or metadata).
 Attempts to open a return flow for any incoming flow and echo received messages, and otherwise is a message sink.
 Multithreaded.